Asadhimself/drf-referral/README.md

 python manage.py runserver
 ```

+## Usage
+`localhost:8000/api/docs`
-In localhost:8000/api/docs (it's also home page) you can automatically generated SwaggerUI docs.
+In this page (it's also home page) you can see automatically generated SwaggerUI docs.

 ### Request